 It’s not about the orchestra.
 It’s not about the hall.
 It’s not about the games and activities.
 It’s about the kids, showing youngsters who are among the most vulnerable in our community that beauty still exists and the mystery of classical music is not so mysterious after all.

-For more than eight years, the Committee of Professional Women (COPW), an Affiliate of the Los Angeles Philharmonic has donated tickets to youngsters residing in group homes to attend a performance of the LA Phil.
-These half-day events are presented eight times a year at Walt Disney Concert Hall and are a part of the LA Phil’s Symphonies for Youth concerts sponsored by Toyota.
+For more than fifteen years, the Committee of Professional Women (COPW), an Affiliate of the Los Angeles Philharmonic has donated tickets to youngsters residing in group homes to attend a performance of the LA Phil.
+These half-day events are presented six times a year at Walt Disney Concert Hall and are a part of the LA Phil’s Symphonies for Youth concerts.
 The concerts are dedicated to and designed for youngsters ages five to eleven.

 COPW received a Gold Book Award from the League of American Orchestras for this program in 2008.
 Since that time, the number of tickets donated has increased 50 percent and in 2013 the program was expanded to include residents of domestic violence shelters.
 Mothers and their children are now able to attend a concert together—